ZahirSeid/kifiya_week2/README.md

 ### Notes

 This task demonstrated the ability to extract meaningful insights from raw network performance data.
 The outputs will help in understanding network reliability, identifying optimization opportunities, and benchmarking device performance.

+# Task 4: Satisfaction Analysis
+## Overview

+This task focused on analyzing customer satisfaction by combining insights from user engagement (Task 2) and user experience (Task 3).
+The goal was to calculate scores for engagement, experience, and overall satisfaction, followed by clustering and predictive modeling.
+Steps Completed
+### 4.1 Engagement and Experience Scores

+    Engagement Score:
+        Calculated as the Euclidean distance between each user's engagement metrics and the less engaged cluster centroid.
+    Experience Score:
+        Calculated as the Euclidean distance between each user's experience metrics and the worst experience cluster centroid.

+### 4.2 Satisfaction Score

+    Computed as the average of the engagement and experience scores.
+    Identified the top 10 satisfied users based on satisfaction scores.

+### 4.3 Regression Model

+    Built a regression model to predict satisfaction scores.
+        Features: Engagement and experience scores.
+        Target: Satisfaction score.
+    Evaluated the model with Mean Squared Error (MSE) and R-squared metrics.

+### 4.4 Clustering

+    Applied k-means clustering (k=2) on the engagement and experience scores to group users into satisfaction-based clusters.

+### 4.5 Cluster Analysis

+    Aggregated the average satisfaction and experience scores for each cluster.

+### 4.6 Export to PostgreSQL

+    Exported the final results to a PostgreSQL database, including:
+        User ID
+        Engagement Score
+        Experience Score
+        Satisfaction Score

+## Key Outputs

+    Top 10 Satisfied Users:
+        Users with the highest satisfaction scores, representing the most engaged and best-experienced customers.
+    Satisfaction Clusters:
+        Segmented users into two clusters for better targeting and optimization.
+    Database Export:
+        Results saved in a PostgreSQL table (user_satisfaction) for further use.

+## Files

+    notebooks/eda-task4.ipynb: Jupyter Notebook containing all Python code for Task 4.
+    PostgreSQL Database:
+        Exported data table: user_satisfaction.